 SQL operations that can be synchronized

-- DML operations: INSERT, UPDATE, and DELETE
+- Data manipulation language (DML) operations: INSERT, UPDATE, and DELETE

 - DDL operations: ADD COLUMN and RENAME COLUMN